 Dr. Marcoff is a member of the Department of Cardiovascular Medicine with a focus on advanced echocardiography.
 He received his undergraduate degree in chemistry from Brooklyn College of the City University of New York and his MD from St. George’s University.
 He completed an internal medicine residency at the University of Connecticut, a cardiology fellowship at Christiana Care Health System, and an advanced echocardiography fellowship at Columbia University.

-Dr. Marcoff is board-certified in internal medicine, cardiovascular disease, echocardiography and nuclear cardiology.
+Dr. Marcoff is board-certified in cardiovascular disease by the American Board of Internal Medicine.
 He is a fellow of the American College of Cardiology and American Society of Echocardiography.

 Prior to joining Atlantic Health System in 2013, Dr. Marcoff was an assistant professor of clinical medicine at Columbia University and an attending physician in the Division of Cardiology at Columbia University Medical Center/New York Presbyterian Hospital.